-Cheating - If a student is caught cheating on any of the Major Exams they will receive a 0 for that Exam AND be required to take the Final Exam regardless of absences or average.
-In the case of cheating, the Final Exam will NOT replace the lowest Exam score (the 0 stands and cannot be replaced).
+Cheating - If a student is caught cheating (see the full definition of cheating in the SPC catalog under Academic Integrity) on any of the Major Exams they will receive a 0 for that Exam AND be required to take the Final Exam regardless of absences or average.
+In the case of cheating, the Final Exam will NOT replace any Exam score.